jasonm23/onlisp-markdown/onlisp.md

                                 (self (cdr tree))))))))
     #’self))
 ```
 > Figure 5.10: Function for recursion on trees.

 ---

 ## 5.7 When to Build Functions

-Expressing functions by calls to constructors instead of sharp-quoted lambda-
+Expressing functions by calls to constructors instead of sharp-quoted
-expressions could, unfortunately, entail unnecessary work at runtime.
-A sharp-
+lambda-expressions could, unfortunately, entail unnecessary work at
-quoted lambda-expression is a constant, but a call to a constructor function will be
+runtime.
+A sharp-quoted lambda-expression is a constant, but a call
-evaluated at runtime.
-If we really have to make this call at runtime, it might not
+to a constructor function will be evaluated at runtime.
+If we really
+have to make this call at runtime, it might not be worth using
-be worth using constructor functions.
-However, at least some of the time we can
+constructor functions.
+However, at least some of the time we can call
-call the constructor beforehand.
-By using #., the sharp-dot read macro, we can
+the constructor beforehand.
+By using #., the sharp-dot read macro, we
-have the new functions built at read-time.
-So long as compose and its arguments
+can have the new functions built at read-time.
+So long as compose and
-are deﬁned when this expression is read, we could say, for example,
+its arguments are deﬁned when this expression is read, we could say,
+for example,

 ```
 (find-if #.(compose #’oddp #’truncate) lst)